"All this creation is soaked with supreme consciousness.”

 — Swami Lakshmanjoo

 In her classes, Rebekah approaches physical and energetic alignment not as a dogmatic set of universal rules, but as a dynamic exploration that shifts from moment to moment and person to person.
-Skillfully able to teach both brand new beginners and experienced practitioners, she credits her dedication to remaining a student as her own practice and understanding continue to deepen.

 By sharing the wisdom of Yoga and Tantra with reverent levity, Rebekah hopes to invite others into a deeper relationship with themselves and a more intimate, curious engagement with life.